 North Carolina bankruptcy filers can protect home equity using the North Carolina homestead exemption, equity in a car using the North Carolina motor vehicle exemption, and more.

-This exemption rises to $60,000 if the debtor is age 65 or older, the property is held as tenants by the entirety or joint tenants with right of survivorship, and the debtor's spouse has died.
+The homestead exemption protects up to $35,000 in equity of any real or personal property used as a residence.
+Both spouses must be on the title to double this exemption.
+This exemption increases to $60,000 if the debtor is age 65 or older, the property is held as tenants by the entirety or joint tenants with the right of survivorship, and the debtor's spouse has died.
 (N.C.
-Gen. Stat. § 1C-1601(a)(1)).
+Gen. Stat. § 1C-1601(a)(1).)

 You can exempt up to $3,500 in one motor vehicle.
 (N.C.
-Gen. Stat. § 1C-1601(a)(3)).
+Gen. Stat. § 1C-1601(a)(3).)
 This exemption does not apply if you purchased the vehicle within 90 days of filing bankruptcy.
 (N.C.
-Gen. Stat. § 1C-1601(d)).
+Gen. Stat. § 1C-1601(d).)